 I do not have one method of teaching that I always use.
 I believe each child is a unique individual, and therefore there cannot be one method that will work for everybody.
 I believe in adapting my style and methods based on the strengths and weaknesses and interests of the particular child I'm working with at the time.

 I only have a few hours still available during after-school hours.
 I have morning and early afternoon hours available during the week, and Saturdays.
+I like to help young children who have become discouraged or bored or frustrated, and have no hope of success left, to find joy in learning again, and to stir up enthusiasm for subjects that they'd grown to hate.

 I have a degree in Elementary Education from West Chester University, and I have been working mostly with homeschoolers, most of whom were in that age range, since about 1980.
 I have had some tutoring jobs in which I was hired to teach all the subjects, and lived with the family a few days a week.
 I've also taught those ages in some small, parent-run schools.